 Elbousty has taught at Al Akhawayan, Emory, Georgia Institute of Technology, Columbia, and Yale.
 He has taught widely in the areas of North African and Middle Eastern studies.
 His research interests focus on the theories of world literature, problematics of literary translation, cultural history, the image of the Arab in U.S literary and media narratives, postcolonial literature, Maghrebi studies, the poetics of exile, digital disinformation, and the life and works of Mohamed Choukri.

-Elbousty has numerous publications appearing in Michigan Quarterly Review, ArabLit, ArabLit Quarterly, Asheville Poetry Review, Banipal, Prospectus, Sekka, Live Encounters, Journal of New Jersey Poets, Journal of North African Studies, International Journal of Middle East Studies, Middle Eastern Literatures, and Comparative Literature, amongst others.
-He has also guest edited special issues, including an issue on modern Arabic poetry in translation.
+Elbousty has numerous publications appearing in Michigan Quarterly Review, ArabLit, ArabLit Quarterly, Asheville Poetry Review, Banipal, Prospectus, Sekka, Live Encounters, Journal of New Jersey Poets, Journal of North African Studies, International Journal of Middle East Studies, and Middle Eastern Literatures, amongst others.

 He has received many awards, including the Ordre des Palmes Académiques, 2020 Poorvu Family Award for excellence in teaching at Yale University, Special Commendation for contributions to education from the State of Massachusetts Senate, and research fellowships.